An EU ATA carnet give border free access across 27 countries and can be used for as many visits as you wish over a 12 month period.

 - Educational or cultural items.

 In reality, almost any non perishable items you can think of could go on a carnet.
-The exceptions are perishable, or consumable goods, items which will be altered, such as for repair and shipments where alternatives are in place for zero, or refunded duties.
+The exceptions are perishable, or consumable goods, items which will be altered, such as through repair, or where alternatives schemes are being used for duty refunds.

 The System In Practise